Find Grad Schools

 15 Yearly Graduations

 North Carolina State University comes in at #16 on our list of the most popular colleges offering master's degrees in environmental engineering.
 Each year, around 36,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-For the 2020-2021 academic year, 15 master's degrees were handed out to environmental engineering majors at NC State.
-Around 7% of these students were from an underrepresented racial-ethnic group, and 33% were women.
+During the most recent year for which we have data, 15 people received their master's degree in environmental engineering from NC State.
+Around 15% of these students were from an underrepresented racial-ethnic group, and 62% were women.

 #17